simonmichael/hledger/hledger/hledger.m4.md

 Default: `$HOME/.hledger.journal`.

 **NO_COLOR**
-If this environment variable is set (with any value), hledger will not use ANSI color codes in terminal output, unless overridden by an explicit `--color/--colour` option.
+If this environment variable exists (with any value, including empty), hledger will not use ANSI color codes in terminal output, unless overridden by an explicit `--color=y`/`--colour=y` option.

 # PART 2: DATA FORMATS